Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/Before the HOL - Optimized architecture.md

     application, simply enter **any email address and password** followed by clicking on **Sign in**.
 If you can't immediately sign in, give the site a few minutes to run the background process and then attempt to sign in again.
+If any email address does not work then leave the default email address which is bill@contoso.com and put any password.

 12. Once logged in, the sample application will display a simple **Account Transaction** ledger